segmentio/segment-docs/src/connections/destinations/catalog/regal-voice/index.md

 [Regal Voice](https://regalvoice.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a next-gen outbound phone marketing and sales platform that helps consumer and financial services brands proactively engage and convert customers before they buy elsewhere.

-This destination is maintained by Regal Voice.
-For any issues with the destination, [contact their support team](mailto:support@regalvoice.com).
+Regal Voice maintains this destination.
+For any issues with the destination, contact their [Regal Voice support team](mailto:support@regalvoice.com).

 > note "Note:"
-> Regal Voice is currently only available in the U.S.
+> Regal Voice is available in the U.S only.

 > note "Note:"
-> The Regal Voice Destination is currently in beta, which means that they are still actively developing the destination.
-To join their beta program, or if you have any feedback to help improve the Regal Voice Destination and its documentation, [contact the Regal Voice support team](mailto:support@regalvoice.com)!*
+> The Regal Voice Destination is in beta, which means that they are still actively developing the destination.
+To join the beta program, or if you have any feedback to help improve the Regal Voice Destination and its documentation, [contact the Regal Voice support team](mailto:support@regalvoice.com)!

 ## Getting Started

 {% include content/connection-modes.md %}

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Regal Voice" in the Destinations Catalog, and select the "Regal Voice" destination.